xiaohui-zhangxh/ruby_llm/docs/guides/rails.md

   # --- Add your standard Rails model logic below ---
 end
 ```

+{: .warning }
+**Important**: You cannot use `validates :content, presence: true` on your `Message` model with the default approach.
+The persistence flow relies on initially creating an empty message that gets updated later.
+See the "Validation Considerations" section for alternatives.

 {: .note }
 The `acts_as` helpers primarily handle loading history and saving messages/tool calls related to the chat interaction.
 Add your application-specific logic (associations, validations, scopes, callbacks) as usual.